 We develop and protect our intellectual property portfolio by registering our trademarks, copyrights and domain names.
-As of the date of this prospectus, we own 101 registered trademarks with the Trademark Office of the PRC State Administration for Industry & Commerce, two copyrights with the PRC State Copyright Bureau, and two domain names with Ministry of Industry and Information Technology.
+As of the date of this prospectus, we own 212 registered trademarks with the Trademark Office of the PRC National Intellectual Property Administration, one registered copyright of software and two registered copyrights of works with the PRC National Copyright Administration, and two domain names with Ministry of Industry and Information Technology.

-In addition, we entered into standard employee confidentiality agreement with our technology development employees, which provides that the employees own confidentiality obligations in relation to our trade and technology secrets and we own intellectual property rights developed in-house.
+In addition, we have entered into standard employee confidentiality agreements with our technology development employees, which provides that the employees own confidentiality obligations in relation to our trade and technology secrets and we own intellectual property rights developed in-house.